• Home

 • Honey was fully assessed by our vet on 22 June 2025.
 She currently weighs 3kg and ideally needs to gain a little more (around 3.5kg).
 Honey had her vaccinations updated at the same time.
 The vet noted mild tartar, which does not require a dental at this stage, and a luxating patella on her left side.
 These are both common in toy breeds, so we encourage adopters to familiarise themselves with these conditions if not already aware.

-• Honey will need to be desexed, vaccinated and microchipped prior to being ready for adoption.
+• Honey was desexed, vaccinated and microchipped on 29th September 2025 and recovered well.
 Initially she was booked in June 2025 but unfortunately came into heat so we have waited a period to ensure it is safe to rebook her.

 Adopter Requirements: